plima94/Python-Data-Structures/README.md

 ﻿# Python-Data-Structures-and-Algorithms

-This repository will serve as my personal Data Structures library.
+This repository will serve as my personal Python Data Structures and Algorithms library.
 I'll be adding while I learn them.